rishabh6900/Uber-Data-Analyst/README.md

 ## Uber data ANALYST
 ### I am solved all 6 question
-### i am using pandas matplotlib  numpy  seabron and pandas pandas profiling .
+### I am using pandas matplotlib  numpy  seabron and pandas pandas profiling .

 ### 1. In which category do people book the most uber ride ?